Morale, Welfare and Recreation: Air Force

-The United States Air Force’s Outdoor Rec agency, the Air Force Services Activity.
+The United States Air Force’s Outdoor Rec agency is the Air Force Services Activity.

 Marines

 The United States Marines’ MWR program is the Marine Corps Community Services.

 Navy

 The United States Navy's MWR program is run by the Navy Installations Command.

 Navy MWR is in most areas where there are Navy personnel stationed in the United States, internationally, and in the fleet.
-Many of their programs are operated by "non-appropriated funds," or by the proceeds that they earn rather than by tax dollars.
+Many of their programs are operated by "non-appropriated funds", or by the proceeds that they earn rather than by tax dollars.